 - Travel time: 3 hours 40 minutes

 Today will be the longest drive of your trip, but it's a stunning one!
 You'll head out from Glenapp Castle and along the lovely coastal route before turning inland.
-As your route will be skirting the edges of Glasgow, you could nip into the city for lunch or if you feel you've missed out on any of the cultural activities on your way out to Crossbank.
+As your route will be skirting the edges of Glasgow, you could nip into the city for lunch.
 Afterwards, you'll cross over the River Clyde and eventually reach the bonnie banks of Loch Lomond.

 Loch Lomond and the Trossachs National Park has a huge number of walks, picnic spots and lovely places to stop off, so you'll be spoilt for choice and will almost certainly want to break your journey a few times to take in the views!
-At Tarbet, you'll climb into the mountains and over the famous Rest and be Thankful pass, before descending into the pretty town of Inverary on the banks of Loch Fyne.
+After the village of Tarbet, you'll climb into the mountains and over the famous Rest and be Thankful pass, before descending into the pretty town of Inverary on the banks of Loch Fyne.
 Inverary is well worth a lunch or dinner stop if you arrive here at the appropriate time - we especially love Samphire Seafood!
-As it's small, you'll need to book ahead, so let us know if you'd like us to make a reservation for you as part of your trip.
+As it's small, you'll need to book ahead, so let us know if you'd like us to make a reservation for you.

 Continuing down Loch Fyne, you'll reach the small but picturesque town of Lochgilphead before heading up the Glen to Kilmartin Castle, your stop for the night.
 Kilmartin Castle was built in 1550 for the Rector of Kilmartin Church and Bishop of the Isles, John Carswell.
 This boutique B&B is stylishly refurbished and offers a small but perfectly-formed retreat surrounded by the natural beauty and incredible history and archaeology of Kilmartin Glen.

 If you've got the energy after your earlier adventures, a visit to Knapdale at dusk may be worth your while as there's a chance of spotting beavers.
 This is also something you could weave into your next day's itinerary starting out at Kilmartin.
-We highly recommend that you stop off at the Kilmartin Museum before you head off on the next part of your adventure, too!
+We highly recommend that you stop off at the Kilmartin Museum and enjoy its excellent cafe before you head off on the next part of your adventure, too!

 Day 4 - Inverlochy Castle